 - Counterparts.
 This Agreement may be executed in counterparts, each of which shall be deemed to be an original, but all of which, taken together, shall constitute one and the same Agreement.
 For purposes of execution, facsimile signatures and signature pages sent through electronic mail shall be considered effective and binding.

 Landlord: [Name of Landlord] Date: [Date]

 Occupant: [Name of Tenant or Other Occupant] Date: [Date]

 Notice: Please contact an attorney to advise you of your rights upon an assessment of the facts in your case before using these templates.
-If you are trying to terminate a commercial lease where the terms can be complex and the amount in dispute can be significant, it is strongly advised that you contact a commercial real estate lawyer to consider all of your options.
+If you are trying to terminate a commercial lease where the terms can be complex and the amount in dispute can be significant, it is strongly advised that you contact a commercial real estate attorney to consider all of your options.